 After graduating, I was lucky enough to win a trainee position at an investment bank and went on to forge a successful career as a Foreign Exchange trader in the City.
 During this time, I also found a new passion with my interest in technology, internet and all things geek.

 It quickly became obvious that testing had limited potential and could never scale up into a viable business.
-During a chat with professional coach Joe Beer, a stray comment sparked off a runaway sequence of events – “wouldn’t it be good if there was a system which could allow coaches to input their training methods and sessions to enable people to be remotely trained at the same high quality as 1-to-1 clients.”
-I said I’d go away and build one but little did I know that this project would grow to consume the next 8 years of my life.
+During a chat with professional coach Joe Beer, a stray comment sparked off a runaway sequence of events that would end up consuming my life for the next 10 years – “wouldn’t it be good if there was a system which allowed coaches to input their training methods and sessions to enable people to be automatically trained at the same high quality as 1-to-1 clients.”
+I foolishly said I’d go away and build it, not realising the mountain of work involved to do something like this.

-The seed germinated in my mind as I began to explore how to build such a system.
-In those days, there was not much available and technology was still in its infancy.
-Everything had to be built from scratch and jobs which took months of hard graft and manual coding can now be done in a matter of hours with just a few clicks.
-After years of blue sky research and many dead-ends, a chunk of money (mine and investors), a US patent and many, many sleepless nights, Trainsmart Interactive was born.
+As I began to explore how to build such a system, technology was still in its infancy.
+Everything had to be built from scratch and jobs which took months of hard labour and manual coding can now be done with just a few clicks.
+In 2017, after 10 years of blue sky research, sleepless nights, dead-ends, a chunk of money (mine and investors), a US patent and a lot of ups and downs - Trainsmart Coaching was born.